Nour-ElMasry/Simon-Game/README.md

 In the game, you will be presented with a sequence of colors and you need to follow it by pressing the corresponding buttons.
 Each time you complete a sequence correctly, you will level up and the game will get progressively harder.

+You can access the website live on Heroku at the following link: https://tourmaline-selkie-6683c6.netlify.app

 # Technologies Used
   - HTML
   - CSS